Regional

 Thu

-Naturally Speaking: Limited food
+Naturally Speaking: Bluebirds

 (Photo by Jerry Davis)